prajjawal-kansara/prajjawal-kansara/README.md

 <hr>

-- 🌱 I’m currently learning Data Structure and Algorithms, AI.
+- 🌱 I’m currently focused on Data Structures, and adapting new technologies.

 - 👯 I’m looking to collaborate on Projects.

-- 💬 Ask me about coding, errors, Cyber Security.
+- 💬 Ask me about coding, errors, Cyber Security, Logic Building, and Complex Problems.

 - ⚡ Fun fact: Always forget to save files.